harbidel/cu-cat/doc/install.rst

 .. warning::

-   skrub has not yet been released.
+   cu_cat has not yet been released.
 See the "From source" tab.

 .. raw:: html